 4) Copy of your postgraduate degrees (if any)

 5) Copy of your academic transcript (indicating subjects taken and grades obtained).

 6) Two reference letters.
 These letters should be submitted by the referees either by post, in sealed envelopes signed, or by email at firstname.lastname@example.org indicating in the subject section “Reference Letter-Applicant’s Name”.
 (IELPO Reference Letter Template)

 7) If you’re applying for a IELPO Scholarship, you should also send a copy of your income-tax return or that of the person you’re dependent on.
-Remember that you can only apply for a IELPO Scholarship if you have already asked for financial aid to another institution to attend the IELPO programme 2013-2014.
+Remember that IELPO Scholarship does not cover accommodation expenses, therefore IELPO recommends you to ask for financial aid to other institutions.

 *Applications submitted after the deadline will be reviewed in the event that places continue to be available

 Non-EU students requiring a visa to enter into the European Union must take due account of the length of time required to process a visa application and should apply for visa at the earliest opportunity.